petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 Second, alter the headings for the menus:

 1. In the second grid module, add a *Dialect Text* fragment to the container.
-Double-click to edit the text &rarr; change it to `MY ACCOUNT`.
+Double-click to edit the text &rarr; change it to `My Account`.
 Change its text type, spacing, font color and weight using the menu on the right.

    Under the General tab, alter the Text Type to *Small Caps*.